sta175/sta175.github.io/about.md

 - Class Room: Divinity and Religious Studies 302
 - Needed Materials: A Laptop computer, R, RStudio

+## Course Topics

+We will be covering topics like these, plus others y'all request.

+- TidyR vs Base R
+- GitHub and Collaborative Coding
+- Data Visualization and Data Cleaning
+- Advanced Visualization and Interactive Graphics
+- Creating a Plan, Addressing Client Needs, and Advanced Data Prep
+- Regression Reviews and How to Choose a Model
+- Decision Trees : All about it!
+- Practice Competition (focus on data cleaning / prep and making a plan)
+- How to give an effective presentation?
+All what to do (and not to do)

 # A Note about Perfume, Cologne, and Scented Products

 Dr. Dalzell has a lung disability that reacts to perfume, cologne, scented lotion, body sprays, and any other scented products.
 In the presence of these products, Dr. Dalzell cannot breathe or speak.